fabbriciocruz/kubernetes/Amazon_EKS/AWS_EKS_and_Rancher.md

     https://www.suse.com/suse-rancher/support-matrix/all-supported-versions/

-2. Take note of the EKS Highest Version Validated/certified (In the image below the version is 1.20.x)
+2. Take note of the EKS Highest Version Validated/certified (Ex.: In the image below the version is 1.20.x)
-    * Obs.: You only need to use the first two numbers in the yaml cluster config file
+    * Obs.: You only need to use the first two numbers in the yaml cluster config file (Ex.: 1.20)

 ![image](https://github.com/fabbriciocruz/kubernetes/blob/eadd8dd0d290365e149fdb238904002ee902e190/Amazon_EKS/Documentation_Images/Rancher_Hosted_Kubernetes_Version.png)